-Opt for direct deposit, online banking, and paperless statements to reduce your paper usage. ■ Try your hand at composting (planting scraps from fruits, veggies, and coffee grounds outside), which will help create better soil and less landfill waste.
+Of for direct deposit, online banking, and paperless statements to reduce your paper usage.

+Try your hand at composting (planting scraps from fruits, veggies,

+- and coffee grounds outside), which will help create better soil and less landfill waste.

 Do not purchase disposable water bottles, but rather use recyclable (and refillable) beverage containers that you can fill with filtered water.

 Unplug all of your appliances when you leave the house to save energy (and prevent a fire hazard).

 If possible, take public transportation or walk.

 Do not use plastic storage containers.

+- tainers.

 Keep one set of dishes, including a cup, utensils, bowl, and plate, at the office.
-This will prevent you from reaching for disposable utensils, cups, Save stained or ill-fitting clothing to use for dusting and cleaning. ■ Use rechargeable batteries.
+This will prevent you from reaching for disposable utensils, cups, and plates.

+Save stained or ill-fitting clothing to use for dustine and cleaning. - ing to use for dusting and cleaning.

+Use rechargeable batteries.

+(See EARTH DAY, page five)

+Letter Guidelines

-(See EARTH DAY, page five) Letter Guidelines Letters to the Editor are welcomed by The Floyd County Times.
-In accordance with our editorial page policy, all letters must include the signature, address and telephone number of the author.
-The Times reserves the right to reject or edit any letter deemed slanderous, libelous or otherwise objectionable.
-Letters should be no longer than two type-written pages, and may be edited for length or clarity. and plates.
+Letters to the Editor are welcomed by The Floyd

+County Times.
+In accordance with our editorial page policy, all letters must include the signature, address and telephone numable.
+Letters should be no longer than two type-written pages, and may be edited for length or clarity.

+The Times reserves the right to reject or edit any let-ter deemed slanderous, libelous or otherwise objectionwww.floydcountytimes.com

-Opinions expressed in letters and other voices are those of the authors and do not necessarily reflect the views of the newspaper.
+Opinions expressed in letters and other voices are those of the authors and do not necessarity reflect the viewe of the newspaper.
 Send letters to: The Editor, The Floyd County Times, P.O.
 Box 391, Prestonsburg, Ky.
-41653

-The Times

-Published Sunday, Wednesday and Friday each week
+41853.

-263 SOUTH CENTRAL AVENUE PRESTONSBURG, KENTUCKY 41653

-Phone: (606) 886-8506 Fax: (606) 886-3603 www.floydcountytimes.com
+263 SOUTH CENTRAL AVENUE PRESTONSBURG, KENTUCKY 41653 Phone: (606) 886-8506 Fax: (606) 886-3603

-www.floydcountytimes.com
+USPS 202-700

 Entered as second class matter, June 18, 1927, at the post office at Prestonsburg, Kentucky, under the act of March 3, 1879.

 Periodicals postage paid at Prestonsburg, Ky.

-SUBSCRIPTION RATES PER YEAR: In Floyd County: \$59.00 Outside Floyd County: \$76.00 Postmaster: Send change of address to:
+SUBSCRIPTION RATES PER YEAR: In Floyd County: \$59.00 Outside Floyd County: \$76.00

-The Floyd County Times

-P.O.
-Box 390

-Prestonsburg, Kentucky 41653
+Postmaster: Send change of address to: The Floyd County Times P.O.
+Box 390 Prestonsburg, Kentucky 41653

-PUBLISHER

-Joshua Byers

-jbyers@heartlandpublications.com

-MANAGING EDITOR
+MANAGING EDITOR web@flov

-Ralph B. Davis

-n web@floydcountytimes.com

-ADVERTISING MANAGER
+ADVERTISING MANAGER advertising@floydcountytimes.com

-Jamie VanHooose

-advertising@floydcountytimes.com

 Jeff Sizemore, highway safety planner, and Jamie Pinson, regional transportation planner with the Big Sandy Area Development District, visited the Allen Elementary School on April 6, and demonstrated the Drive Smart Rollover Simulator.
 The purpose of the rollover simulator is to educate and promote the importance of being properly seat belted in a vehicle during a rollover event.
-Crash test dummies were used to demonstrate how easily an unbelted occupant can be thrown from a vehicle.
-Students were able to witness firsthand what can happen in a rollover crash when not wearing seat belts.
-In 2007 in Kentucky, 391 of the 864 total motor vehicles fatalities were not restrained.
-Of the unrestrained fatalities, 116 were totally ejected and 35 were partially ejected.
+Crash test dummies were used to demonstrate how easily a unbetted name of the property of the season of the s them through interlibrary loan programs.

 Earth Day

-■ Donate.

-Purchase used items from thrift stores, garage sales, flea markets, and more.
-Rent movies and borrow books, instead of purchasing.
-Several video stores make it easy by delivering the flicks right to your door and libraries and bookmobiles have available most books or can get them through interlibrary loan programs. ■ If you are in the market for a new car, purchase a hybrid model.
-Select products made of recyclable materials. ■ Buy groceries in bulk, as it reduces packaging and the number of trips you take to the grocery store grocery store.
+■ Donate. ■ Purchase used items from thrift stores, garage sales, flea markets, and more. ■ Rent movies and borrow books, instead of purchasing.
+Several video stores make it easy by delivering the flicks right to your door and libraries and bookmobiles have available most books or can get them through interlibrary loan programs.

+If you are in the market for a new car, purchase a hybrid model.

+Select products made or recyclable materials.

+Buy groceries in bulk, as it raduces procedure and the select products.

+it reduces packaging and the number of trips you take to the

+grocery store.